Komrod/web-servo/tutorials.md

 ### Generate local SSL files by script

-There is a shell script in example/ssl/ that can do it for you.
+There is a shell script in the root directory that can do it for you.
 How to use it :
 ```
-  cd example/ssl
-  ./createFile.sh
+  ./generateSSL.sh example/ssl/
 ```
+This will generate files in the "example/ssl/" directory.
-Follow instructions.
-It's important to type the correct Common Name (CN or FQDN).
-The generated files are "example.key" and "example.crt".
+After succefull execution, the generated files are "example/ssl/example.key" and "example/ssl/example.crt".

 ### Generate local SSL files manually

 You can generate manually those files by typing the commands yourself.
 You can go to the directory you want to create the SSL files "example.crt" and "example.key".

 ```
+  cd example/ssl/
   openssl genrsa -des3 -passout pass:x -out example.pass.key 2048
   openssl rsa -passin pass:x -in example.pass.key -out example.key
 ```

-You must know your local hostname or your certificate will not work.
+You must know your local hostname or else your certificate will not work.
 ```
   hostname
 ```